duesee/imap-codec/README.md

 # Future of this Crate

 There is a bunch of crates which all cover a different amount of IMAP.
-Sadly, this crate is no exception as it implements mostly the server functionality.
+Sadly, this crate is no exception.
 I will continue to work on this library, but would also be happy if this could be merged with related IMAP crates to a complete IMAP library.

 ## Known issues